 In many of the graduate school admissions process, the level of emphasis placed on GRE scores varies widely between schools and departments within schools.
 The importance of a GRE score can range from being a mere admission formality to an important selection factor.

 About the test:

 The computer-based GRE General Test consists of six sections.
-The first section is of analytical writing section involving separately timed issue and argument tasks.
+The first section is of an analytical writing section involving separately timed issue and argument tasks.
 The next five sections consist of two verbal reasoning sections, two quantitative reasoning sections and either an experimental or research section.
 These five sections may occur in any order.

-This section assesses reading comprehension, critical reasoning, and vocabulary usage.
+This section assesses reading comprehension, critical reasoning and vocabulary usage.
 The verbal test is scored on a scale of 130-170, in 1-point increments.
 Each verbal section consists of 20 questions to be completed in 30 minutes.
-Each verbal section consists of about 6 text completion, 4 sentence equivalence, and 10 critical reading questions.
+Each verbal section consists of about 6 text completion, 4 sentence equivalence and 10 critical reading questions.

 The quantitative sections assess basic high school level mathematical knowledge and reasoning skills.
 The quantitative test is scored on a scale of 130–170, in 1-point increments.
 In a typical examination, each quantitative section consists of 20 questions to be completed in 35 minutes.
-Each quantitative section consists of about 8 quantitative comparisons, 9 problem solving items, and 3 data interpretation questions.
+Each quantitative section consists of about 8 quantitative comparisons, 9 problem-solving items, and 3 data interpretation questions.

 Analytical writing section